 Chang’e-4 and Yutu-2 are continuing to conduct science operations.
-Both vehicles power down during the 2-week lunar night, when temperatures plummet to -173 degrees Celsius (280 degrees Fahrenheit), to avoid damanging their instruments.
+Both vehicles power down during the two-week lunar night, when temperatures plummet to -173 degrees Celsius (280 degrees Fahrenheit), to avoid damaging their instruments.
 They must also sleep when the Sun is directly overhead to avoid overheating.

-Lunar Lander Neutrons and Dosimetry experiment (LND): Contributed by University of Kiel, Germany.
-On Earth, people who work near radioactive sources like a nuclear reactor wear dosimeters to measure the amount of radiation their bodies receive.
-Likewise, the LND experiment will measure radiation dosages on the Moon and use the data to plan for future human exploration.
-The neutron counts could also be used to measure the amount of water in the regolith beneath the lander.
-LPSC poster, Yingzhuo Jia et al. (2018)
+Lunar Lander Neutrons and Dosimetry experiment (LND): Measures radiation dosages on the Moon to plan for future human exploration.
+The LND is also attempting to measure the amount of water in the regolith beneath the lander.
+Contributed by the University of Kiel, Germany.

 Yutu-2 science instruments